alexsniffin/go-api-example/README.md

 ## What It Does

 Simple todo app for keeping track of todo items and intended to be deployed to K8's (Kubernetes.)
 Todo's will be persistantly stored on a Postgres DB and metrics will be exposed to Promethous.

+### Design

+The general directory structure for the source code looks like:

+internal
+└── api
+    ├── clients
+    ├── config
+    ├── handlers
+    ├── models
+    ├── server
+    └── store

+The design of the project follows a domain-driven approach.
+Components are seperated by their behavior to avoid tight-coupling and promote reuseability, maintainability, testability and complexity as a project grows.

+Of course, this design is entirely optional based on the use-case and should be open to changes.
+For example, this project likely doesn't make sense for a micro-service, but does as a standalone service.
+These decisions should be carefully made when starting a new project.
+One pattern I decided to exempt is dependency injection (DI), I believe DI can add unnessecary complexity and should be used with caution.
+Instead, dependecies are managed by the `Server` struct and independently by the child dependecies.

 ## Running the Project Locally